opus-codium/email-report-processor/README.md

 Alternatively check mail headers, set filters and pipe messages using your preferred tooling.

-### DMARC Reporting
+### DMARC Aggregate Reports

-Reports SPF / DKIM results when receiving mail from your domain.
+DMARC aggregate feedback reports are defined in [RFC7489, section 7.2](https://datatracker.ietf.org/doc/html/rfc7489#section-7.2).
+They include information about SPF and DKIM check results for e-mail you send.

 #### Configuration